MartinTintin3/JS-Flappy-Bird/README.md

 # Configuration
 Every `Game` instance has a `config` property.
 It is an object that contains every hardcoded value that the game uses.
 You can change them by modifying the `config` object of the `Game` instance.
 Look at the [config.js](js/config.js) file for more information.

+# Example
+The [main.js](js/main.js) file is an example of how to use this library.
+Make sure that when you include your main script in your HTML file, you don't include all the other scripts in the library, and add the `type="module"` attribute to the script tag of the file

+***PS: This project was intended for use with Neural Evolution algorithms, so that why the score gets big so quickly***